Clever/unix-join/README.md

 * **type** - the type of join to perform. one of inner, left, right, full. default **inner**
-* **on** - the fields to join on. can be a string, where it uses the value of that streams from both streams, or an object of the form `key: val` where `key` is the field to join from in the left stream and `val` is the field to join to in the right stream
+* **on** - the fields to join on. can be a string, where it uses the value of that streams from both streams, or an object of the form `key: val` where `key` is the field to join from in the left stream and `val` is the field to join to in the right stream. the value of the field to join on must be a primitive in all cases